ali-rivera/Python-Support-Hours/2_Git+GitHub/Git-GitHub.md

 You can check out the [GitHub documentation] for more info about GitHub... it's pretty user-friendly!

 You can interact with GitHub in 4ish ways: CLI (command line interface), the website, through your IDE (VS Code), and the GitHub Desktop app.
+If you're using the command line for the first time, this [Command Line Cheat Sheet] would be a helpful reference.

 When you interact with GitHub, you're usually connecting your local repo (on your computer) and the remote repo (on GitHub) in some way.
 Here are several basic terms you'll use when getting started: